apache/flink/docs/content.zh/docs/ops/traces.md

 * The "Description" column provides information as to what a given attribute is reporting.

-### Checkpointing
+### Checkpointing and initialization

-Flink reports a single span trace for the whole checkpoint once checkpoint reaches a terminal state: COMPLETED or FAILED.
+Flink reports a single span trace for the whole checkpoint and job initialization events once that event reaches a terminal state: COMPLETED or FAILED.

 <table class="table table-bordered">
   <thead>